amanessinger/manessinger.com/content/post/2026/09/7270-piacenza-xxix.md

 </div>
 <br />

 Back again in the church.
 Nice ceiling.
+This time not HDR.